Desalination: Outflow

 Desalination processes produce large quantities of brine, possibly at above ambient temperature, and contain residues of pretreatment and cleaning chemicals, their reaction byproducts and heavy metals due to corrosion (especially in thermal-based plants).
 Chemical pretreatment and cleaning are a necessity in most desalination plants, which typically includes prevention of biofouling, scaling, foaming and corrosion in thermal plants, and of biofouling, suspended solids and scale deposits in membrane plants.

 To limit the environmental impact of returning the brine to the ocean, it can be diluted with another stream of water entering the ocean, such as the outfall of a wastewater treatment or power plant.
 With medium to large power plant and desalination plants, the power plant's cooling water flow is likely to be several times larger than that of the desalination plant, reducing the salinity of the combination.
 Another method to dilute the brine is to mix it via a diffuser in a mixing zone.
 For example, once a pipeline containing the brine reaches the sea floor, it can split into many branches, each releasing brine gradually through small holes along its length.
 Mixing can be combined with power plant or wastewater plant dilution.
-Furthermore, zero liquid discharge systems can be adopted to treat brine before disposal.
+Zero liquid discharge systems can be adopted to treat brine before disposal.

+According to recent global assessments, brine discharge from desalination plants now exceeds the volume of freshwater produced totaling to around 142 million m^{3}/day.
+These results are increasing concerns about increases in marine salinity, ecosystem disruption, and the environmental footprint of the expansion of desalination.

+Newer studies have raised concerns about the effects of microplastics and chemical residues that are introduced during the desalination process.
+Pretreatment chemicals, antiscalants, and cleaning agents can contribute to trace pollutants in effluent streams if not properly managed.
+While these impacts are generally smaller than brine related issues, they show an important of upgrading environmental monitoring and adoption cleaner pretreatment technologies.

 Another possibility is making the desalination plant movable, thus preventing brine from building up at a single location.
 Some such movable (ship-connected) desalination plants have been constructed.

 Brine is denser than seawater and therefore sinks to the ocean bottom and can damage the ecosystem.
 Brine plumes have been seen to diminish over time to a diluted concentration, resulting in little to no effect on the surrounding environment.
 However studies have shown the dilution can be misleading due to the depth at which it occurred.
 If dilution is observed in summer, this may be due to a seasonal thermocline event preventing concentrated brine from sinking to the sea floor.
 This has the potential to disrupt the waters above the sea floor.
 Brine dispersal from desalination plants has been seen to travel several kilometers away, potentially harming distant ecosystems.
 Careful reintroduction with appropriate measures and environmental studies can minimize this problem.